shaunluttin/project-management-approaches/FAQ.md

 # FAQ

-Q: How does this differ from throwaway prototype?
+### Q: How does code-and-fix differ from throwaway prototype?

+The code-and-fix is an approach to building something.

+The throwaway prototype is something that we build.

-Q: Does this produce prototypes effectively?
+### Q: Does code-and-fix produce prototypes effectively?

+Yes.

-Q: How does this differ as a strategy for a lifecycle instead of a build strategry?
+### Q: How does this differ as a strategy for a lifecycle instead of a build strategry?

+Hmm.
+Good question.

-Q: Does 'code-and-fix' result ever make in the hands of the customer?
+### Q: Does 'code-and-fix' result ever make in the hands of the customer?
 By contrast, 'throwaway prototype' does not seem to ever make it to the customer, while a result of 'code-and-fix' may.
 Is that right?

 Rapid Development suggests that code-and-fix ought to land in the hands of the customer only as a throwaway prototype or a proof of concept.
 "Here is what we're thinking of building; does that look right to you?
 If so, we can get started today!" (edited)